OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 - Libraries that are not (or should not) be packed within the actual production application, such as `Mockito` used for testing and libraries like `JavaAssist` used to compile certain other libraries.
 - Libraries that are packed within the actual production application, such as `Okhttp3`.

-These libraries can have the following two classes of unwanted side-effects:
+These libraries can lead to unwanted side-effects:

 - A library can contain a vulnerability, which will make the application vulnerable.
 A good example are the versions of `OKHTTP` prior to 2.7.5 in which TLS chain pollution was possible to bypass SSL pinning.
 - A library can no longer be maintained or hardly be used, which is why no vulnerabilities are reported and/or fixed.
 This can lead to having bad and/or vulnerable code in your application through the library.